aryaghan-mutum/programming_commands/bash/bash.md

 ##### bash test example:

-- `cat > cmd` create a file

-- `vim cmd` create a file with vim and enter content
+- `cat > cmd` create a file or `vim cmd` create a file with vim and enter content

-- `echo "This is an output texti" enter some content inside the file
+- `echo "This is an output texti`  enter some content inside the file

 - `chmod u+x cmd` allow execute access permission to the file